sgarcia0206/comp122-f23/format-encodings/decode_utf8.md

 ## Algorithm: UTF-8 Encoding to Unicode

-*  Prerequisite: Convert your UTF-8 string into a binary string.
+*  Prerequisite: Convert your UTF-8 string into a binary number.
 1. Chunk the string into bytes
 2. Based upon the first-byte's prefix, determine the total number of bytes ('b') used to encode the current UTF-8 character.

    | First Byte  | b   |